lndgalante/solutils/README.md

 ##### useTransferSolTokens()

 Use this hook to transfer SOL tokens from the connected wallet to a specific address.
-By defaults also returns transaction gas fee, which can be disabled with a 4th parameter with a `false` flag.
+It also can return the transaction gas fee, which can be enabled at the 4th parameter with a `true` flag

 _Example_